textpattern/textpattern.github.io/administration/files-panel.md

 At the top of the list there is an option 'Show detail'.
 When marked additional columns (and additional info) will be presented:

-In the ID column, a link will be added for each file: **Download:** click this to download the file to your computer.
+In the ID column, a link will be added for each file: **Download:** select this to download the file to your computer.

 **Description:** what has to be told about the file - you needn't specify file size here (file size can be shown automatically by tags if you like).